An ongoing evolution of consciousness

 Ascent and integration

-Regarding the process through which these new levels of consciousness manifest, we must realise that this is an evolution within matter rather than out of matter.
-In a chapter of The Life Divine called "The Evolutionary Process, Ascent and Integration" Sri Aurobindo explains (around 1920) how he visualises it as a process partially pushed by the consciousness hidden within matter, and partially pulled and modified under the pressure of the consciousness of the corresponding typal plane above.
+Regarding the process through which these new levels of consciousness manifest, we must realise that this is an evolution that at least till now has been within matter rather than out of matter.
+In a chapter of The Life Divine called "The Evolutionary Process, Ascent and Integration" Sri Aurobindo explains (around 1920) how he visualises it as a process partially pushed by the consciousness hidden within matter, and partially pulled and modified under the influence of the consciousness of the corresponding typal plane above.
 But the end-result is not the manifestation of pure forms of the higher level of consciousness: the end-result is a form of matter that expresses that higher consciousness.
 Life energy does not manifest in the form of wafts of vital energy but in the form of flowers, deer, tigers and butterflies.
 When the mind manifests, we do not have only free-floating mental ideas, but the active minds of scientists alive in physical bodies.

 The Vedic sevenfold chord of being and what it may tell us about the future.

-But of even greater interest are the insights Sri Aurobindo's idea of an ongoing evolution of consciousness can offer regarding the next step in our evolutionary journey.
+But perhaps of even greater interest are the insights Sri Aurobindo's idea of an ongoing evolution of consciousness can offer regarding the next step in our evolutionary journey.
 One of several reasons why this matters is that it can create the possibility of "naturalising" meaning and values.
 And given the cultural flux humanity is in at present, the importance of getting some grip on core values can hardly be overstated.
-To this too, we'll come back at many places in this text; here we will only indicate the basic idea.
+To this too, we'll come back at many places in this text; here we will only indicate the basic idea .

 One of Sri Aurobindo's greatest discoveries is that the nature of the next step in the ongoing evolution of consciousness powerfully suggests itself, if one superimposes the progress made by the biological evolution till now on an often-used Vedic conceptualisation of different "worlds" or types of conscious existence.
 In this Vedic map of consciousness there are seven layers: climbing up from the bottom, the first three, the annamaya, prāṇamaya and manomaya kośa, correspond roughly to what we would call matter, life and mind.
 Together these three layers, which nature has already manifested, are spoken of as the lower hemisphere.
 The top three levels are those of sat, cit and ānanda, the absolute Existence, Consciousness and Bliss, which, according to the Indian tradition, together make up the divine hemisphere.
 In between these two hemispheres, there is the link-layer of the vijñānamaya kośa, or mahas as it was called in the older Vedic Sanskrit.
 Above this vijñānamaya layer, there is the divine Absolute, but no differentiation, no manifest world.
 Below the link-layer there is a manifestation, but it is a manifestation in what in the Indian tradition is called the ignorance: individual entities here have forgotten their oneness with the Source of all existences and as a consequence experience disharmony and suffering.

 In Sri Aurobindo's conception, the consciousness of the link-plane is unique in that it is on the one hand fully divine and in possession of genuine Truth, and on the other hand manifold and as such capable of manifestation.
 In other words, it is here that the differentiation started which is such a crucial aspect of the wondrously complex physical world.
 Combining the Western concept of evolution with the older, Vedic understanding of the layers of conscious existence, Sri Aurobindo argues that the logical next step in the evolution should be the biological embodiment of this preceding step during the involution, the supramental, vijñāna, or gnostic consciousness.
-And as differentiation here still goes together with a perfect divine harmony, we can expect that in the next phase of the evolution too, there will be the potential of a truly divine manifestation in a perfect harmony: When this truly gnostic type of consciousness begins to manifest here in our evolutionary world, we can have individual existences that are at the same time fully individualised, as well as fully conscious of their identity with our common Source.
+And as differentiation here still goes together with a perfect divine harmony, we can expect that in the next phase of the evolution too, there will be the potential of a truly divine manifestation in a perfect harmony: When this truly gnostic type of consciousness begins to manifest here in our evolutionary world, we can then have individual existences that are at the same time fully individualised, as well as fully conscious of their identity with our common Source.

 Fig. 2.
 Ascent and Integration